tklusz/Python-Roguelike/README.md

 A tutorial for Python 3 + libtcodpy inspired by the tutorial   made in 2017.

 ### Improvements / Changes
+Note that this tutorial is still in progress, and code in the earlier tutorial sections may change over time.

 This tutorial will be similar to the 2017 version with some noteworthy changes.

 * More focus on using Object Oriented Programming practices.